 Because so many of you have shared your adventures while wearing Sympatico, I was inspired to create Travel Tales — a semi-regular email feature.

-Send me your Travel Tale along with one or more pictures of you in your Sympatico wear and I’ll send you a $100 gift certificate if I use them for the Blog.
+Send me your Travel Tale along with one or more pictures of you in your Sympatico wear and I’ll send you a $100 store credit if I use them for the Blog.
 (I may also use your image(s) and comments in other ways to promote Sympatico.)
 Email me with the subject line, “Travel Tales.”

 Feel free to tell your own story, your way, but for inspiration, here a few things to consider: